Cognigy/Documentation/docs/en/docs/ai/billing.md

 - Inject Transformer
 - Notify Transformer

-and return a `falsy` value such as `null`, `undefined` or `false`.
-In those cases, the message processing pipeline within Cognigy.AI will be terminated and no Flow will be executed.
-In this case, Cognigy.AI will charge 1 additional billable conversation per 50 Endpoint Transformer executions.
+If the Endpoint Transformer executions result in a `falsy` value, such as `null`, `undefined`, or `false`, the message processing pipeline within Cognigy.AI will be terminated, and no Flow will be executed.
+In such cases, Cognigy.AI will charge an additional billable conversation for every 50 Endpoint Transformer executions.

 Note that additional billing will only apply *if no Flow will be executed* after your Endpoint Transformer runs.